-Land MAIDO Observatory on Réunion Island is located at 2km elevation on a remote island in the southern Indian Ocean, allowing the long term sampling of the free troposphere.
-During the IOP 2018, a comprehensive suit of instruments acquires data on particle occurrence and their precursors.
+Land Maido Observatory on Réunion Island is located at 2km elevation on a remote island in the southern Indian Ocean, enabling long-term sampling of the tropical free troposphere.
+During the 2018 Intensive Observation Period (IOP), a comprehensive suite of instruments, including the CU 1D-MAX-DOAS, acquired data on particle occurrence and their precursors.

 Land FRAPPÉ - Front Range Air Pollution And Photochemistry Éxperiment FRAPPÉ is a collaborative effort between the Colorado Department of Public Health and the Environment, the University of Colorado and Colorado State University, UC Berkeley, and other university collaborators, local projects and agencies including local school districts, NASA, NOAA, and NCAR.
 This mission will be closely coordinated with the NASA DISCOVER-AQ project, which has agreed to conduct their final aircraft deployment in the Colorado Front Range.